bfrasure/opensea_mint_and_list_automation/README.md

 11. Make sure all the inputs are correct and click "Run Script"

 # Important Notes please read before starting:
--make sure to add the repo_save_location/the project directory before you hit "Open Browser", double check the directory is correct, if it isnt the script will make a new chrome profile where ever you set the directory and the script will most likely crash.
+1. Make sure to add the repo_save_location/the project directory before you hit "Open Browser", double check the directory is correct, if it isnt the script will make a new chrome profile where ever you set the directory and the script will most likely crash.
--make sure your files are numbered cronologically, the upload loop relies on that heavily -if the given upload amount it larger then the amount of files, the script will stop at the upload page after uploading and listing the last file
+2. Make sure your files are numbered cronologically, the upload loop relies on that heavily
+3. If the given upload amount it larger then the amount of files, the script will stop at the upload page after uploading and listing the last file
--make sure all the file formats match
+4. Make sure all the file formats match
--the title will be followed by the file number, make sure to leave apropriate spacing at the end of your title if needed(this might change in a future update)
+5. The title will be followed by the file number, make sure to leave apropriate spacing at the end of your title if needed(this might change in a future update)

+---

-if you have any questions or want to get in contact you can find me on instagram and twitter by searching @cloudmaking (feel free to DM)
+If you have any questions or want to get in contact you can find me on instagram and twitter by searching @cloudmaking (feel free to DM).
+Huge thank you @Firemarshmellow for continued support with the front end. you can find him on instagram @mellow_fire.